7 Reasons Safety Matters

 2. A safe company can attract drivers.
 Today's drivers are becoming more selective about where they want to work and often turn to private fleets' CSA scores to help them make the decision.
 Drivers know that, given the FMCSA's Pre-Employment Screening Program, any violations become part of a driver's resume, including five years of crash history and three years of inspections.
 While a number of violations ultimately come down to the driver's responsibility, some are dependent on the organization and a growing number of drivers are no longer willing to work for a company that doesn't make safety a priority.

 4. When crashes occur, they can have catastrophic results.
-In 2015, 4,311 large trucks were involved in fatal crashes, the FMCSA reported.
-That was an 8% increase from 2014.
-When crashes occur, drivers of large trucks and other vehicles involved in truck crashes are ten times more likely to be the cause of the crash than other factors, such as weather, road conditions and vehicle performance, according to the Large Truck Crash Causation study conducted by the FMCSA with the help of the National Highway Traffic Safety Administration.
+In 2021, 5149 large trucks were involved in fatal crashes and 110,000 were involved in injury crashes, the FMCSA reported.
+That was an 18% increase from 2020.
+When crashes occur, drivers of large trucks and other vehicles involved in truck crashes are more likely to be the cause of the crash than other factors, such as weather, road conditions and vehicle performance, according to the Large Truck Crash Causation study conducted by the FMCSA with the help of the National Highway Traffic Safety Administration.
 FMCSA reported that the top critical reasons trucks crashed included driver decisions, such as speeding or aggressive driving, and the driver being inattentive.

 7. Safety goes beyond the driver.
 While many believe the driver is ultimately responsible for the safe performance of a vehicle, safety goes much deeper than who is behind the wheel.
 In addition to the people who load the trailer and the technicians who maintain the equipment, the equipment each driver uses also plays a critical factor into the overall safety of a vehicle.
 Recent advancements in active safety systems are designed to help prevent or mitigate road crashes.
 Active safety systems are comprised of technologies such as lane departure systems, electronic stability control, collision avoidance, and automatic braking.
 This means that private fleets need to embrace a safety culture at all levels of the business.